200-4/Understanding-UBOS_GDP_CP/README.md

 ## Steps Taken
 1. Data acquisition.Data was acquired the `UBOS` website,found here https://www.ubos.org/explore-statistics/
 2. Laoding and Cleaning Data
-   .
-Used Pandas to inspect the data
+   - Used Pandas to inspect the data
 4. Visualing Patterns
+   - Used matplotlib to uncover insights
-5. Applying Machine Learning to predict the future GDP values
+6. Applying Machine Learning to predict the future GDP values
+   - Used Linear Regression and Random Forest Regressor for machine Learning